 To determine the recommended starting mitigation ratio for each region, the percentage of transplant successes and failures was examined over the history of transplanting in the region.
 NMFS staff examined transplants projects over the past 25 years in all mitigation regions (see Attachment 6).
 Eelgrass mitigation in Southern California has a 35-year history with 66 transplants performed over that period.
 In the past 25 years, a total of 47 eelgrass transplants for mitigation purposes have been conducted in Southern California.
 Forty-three of these were established long enough to evaluate success for these transplants.
 The overall failure rate, with failure defined as not meeting success criteria established for the project, was 13 percent.
-Eelgrass mitigation actions conducted in this region is low and limited to areas within Morro Bay.
+Eelgrass mitigation within central California has a better history of successful completion than within southern California, San Francisco Bay, and northern California.
+However, the number of eelgrass mitigation actions conducted in this region is low and limited to areas within Morro Bay.
 While the success of eelgrass mitigation in central California has been high, the low number of attempts makes mitigation in this region uncertain.
 Eelgrass habitat creation/restoration in San Francisco Bay and in northern California has had varied success.

 In all cases, best information available at the time of this policy's development was used to determine the parameter values entered into the calculator formula.
 As regional eelgrass mitigation success changes and the results of ongoing projects become available, the starting mitigation ratio may be updated.
 Updates in mitigation calculator inputs should not be made on an individual action basis, because the success or lack of success of an individual mitigation project may not reflect overall mitigation success for the region.
-Rather NMFS should reevaluate the regional transplant history approximately every 5 years, increasing the record of transplant success in 5 year increments for new projects implemented after NMFS' adoption of these guidelines.
+Rather NMFS should re-evaluate the regional transplant history approximately every 5 years, increasing the record of transplant success in 5 year increments for new projects implemented after NMFS' adoption of these guidelines.
 If the 5-year review shows that new efforts are more successful than those from the beginning of the 25-year period, NMFS staff should consider removing early projects (e.g., those completed 20 years prior) from the analysis.